 Bread flour really does work better than all-purpose flour.
 I should add, I use King Arthur Bread Flour and King Arthur All-Purpose Flour for the regular flour.
 I think I have been using King Arthur now for about thirteen years and I love this flour.
 It’s definitely amazing stuff, and once you’ve started using King Arthur you won’t go back.

 Making homemade pretzels is easier than you think.
 Follow these simple instructions:

-- After the dough has risen, pinch off bits of the dough and roll into a long rope and shape into a pretzel.
+- After the dough has risen, pinch off bits of the dough and roll into a long rope.

-- Dip the pretzel into the soda water bath and place on a greased baking sheet, let rise again.
+- Dip the pretzel into the soda water bath and place on a greased baking sheet.

 - Bake and brush with melted butter.